 We gain parental/carer permission for use of digital photographs or videos involving their child as part of the school agreement when their son/daughter joins the school.
-Digital images/videos of pupils are stored in the teachers' shared images folder on the network and images are deleted at the end of the year.
 We will not use pupils' names when saving images in the file names.
 Photographs published on the School Website or in the local paper do not have children's names attached.
 We do not include the full names of pupils in the credits of any published school video materials/DVDs.

 Parents may take photographs at school events: however, they must ensure that any images or videos taken involving children other than their own are for personal use and will not be published on the internet including social networking sites.
+All parents are verbally reminded of this before any school event.